Cap-go/electric-d1-sync/README.md

 To reset the sync:

-1. Delete the data from all D1 databases
+1. Delete the data from the D1 database
 2. Restart the sync process